mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 * **Company** – This shows the company to which the user belongs.

-* **Status** – This shows whether the user an active member or a deactivated member of the Mendix Platform.
+* **Status** – This shows whether the user is active or deactivated.

   {{% alert color="info" %}}A Mendix Admin can activate or deactivate a user on the [Members](/control-center/members/#active-deactive-members) page in Control Center.{{% /alert %}}

-* **Role** – This is the role of the user in the portfolio.
-The access portfolio can be **Portfolio Manager**, **Contributor**, or **Viewer**.
-For more information about each role, see the table below in this section.
+* **Role** – This is the role of the user.
+A user can be a Portfolio Manager, Contributor, or Viewer.
+For more information about the permissions of each role, see the table below in this section.

-* Ellipsis button (only vailable to Portfolio Managers) – Clicking the **...** button gives you options to edit the role of the user or remove the user from the portfolio.
+* Ellipsis button (only available to Portfolio Managers) – Clicking the **...** button gives you options to edit the role of the user or remove the user from the portfolio.
 For more information, see the [Editing and Removing a User](#edit-remove-user) section.

 The table below shows the permissions of Portfolio Managers, Contributors, and Viewers: